mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "You sat and watched while he burned this place to the ground.
 Casra and Kipnu might have survived if you had warned us.
 But you betrayed your trustworthiness long ago when you banded with him."

 The third person intervened.
 A woman's voice, bold and sweet.
-Like Rudjanese bread.
+Like Rudjani bread.
 "Setre, what if thi's telling the truth?
 Ramne could ruin everything we've built."

 "This is fearmongering, Fanla.
 To make us easy targets.
 Look," she pointed to hae eyes, dimly blue in the darkness.
 It reminded me that thi was still vulnerable to death.
 "Thi is an addict.
 Ginnu was sent here to take all the kanosin Ramne couldn't carry from the fire."